The hand that signed the paper

 © Paul Hemphill 2017.
 All rights reserved

 If Ghost Empire has whetted you appetite, i would recommend Bethany Hughes’ more substantial – “encyclopedic ” would a better description – IstanbulA Tale of Three Cities (Orion 2017).
 It is a lengthy, comprehensive and fascinating journey from the prehistoric past to the polarizing present.
+There is also Simon Sebag Montefiore’s documentary, which personally, I found disappointing after his Jerusalem – The Biography.

 Here are some reviews of Ghost Empire: